rarible/protocol-contracts-svm/crates/README.md

 ## Dependencies

 These crates use workspace-level dependencies.
 Refer to the root `Cargo.toml` file for the specific versions of dependencies used across the project.

-## Note

-These crates are separate from the main Anchor programs and use different Solana and Anchor versions.
-They are designed to work with Solana 1.16 and Anchor 0.28, while the main programs use more recent versions.